 - The Sanhedrin Way – A 60–90 minute educational workshop for use in your community where participants study Jewish texts about the ancient Sanhedrin’s guidelines for engaging in constructive mahloket.
 Participants then practice what they’ve learned by engaging in an exciting and interactive mock-Sanhedrin exercise.
 Available at no charge.
 Those that have already registered for the Sanhedrin Way can access the materials here.

-- 9Adar Resources – Individual educational workshop materials that address additional debates whose clash of values have been present throughout the ages.
+- 9Adar Resources – Individual educational workshop materials for educators, rabbis, and lay leaders that address additional debates whose clash of values have been present throughout the ages.
 Each unit takes on a “central question” and presents Jewish text study, commentaries, and/or related historical events before addressing the issue in modern times.
 Created for 9Adar: Jewish Week of Constructive Conflict, and appropriate for use throughout the year.
 Available at no charge.
 Those that have already registered for the 9Adar Resources can access the materials here.